-Our Center offers a learning readiness program in a self-paced setting for two and four year old children.
+Our Center offers a learning readiness program in a self-paced setting for two through four year old children.
 Our children learn all they need in order to become successful students in kindergarten and beyond.
 The integrated curriculum includes:

 Language and Literacy – a variety of children’s literature to promote a love of reading.
 Our daily activities develop reading and writing skills and introduce important literacy concepts.
 The children are introduced to letters as well as phonics and sight word recognition.